(sabrina.chin at sirensconference.org)

 (hallie.tibbetts at sirensconference.org)

 Hallie has worked in a variety of media, social work, education, event planning, and administrative positions.
 Hallie has been involved with Narrate Conferences and all of its events since its inception in 2006, serving variously as education officer, communications officer, and vice president, along with chairing a number of conferences.
-She graduated with a master’s degree in digital and print media from New York University.
+She graduated with a master’s degree in digital and print media from New York University and works in book publishing in New York.